 WS-PGRADE is in a very advanced status of integration, at the moment of writing.

-QCG
+QCG.
 The QCG middleware is an integrated system offering advanced job and resource management capabilities to deliver to end-users supercomputer-like performance and structure.
 By connecting many distributed computing resources together, QCG offers highly efficient mapping, execution and monitoring capabilities for variety of applications, such as parameter sweep, workflows, MPI or hybrid MPI-OpenMP.
 Thanks to QCG, large-scale applications, multi-scale or complex computing models written in Fortran, C, C++ or Java can be automatically distributed over a network of computing resources with guaranteed QoS.
 The middleware provides also a set of unique features, such as advance reservation and co-allocation of distributed computing resources.
 The integration of QCG has started.

+Chipster.
+Discussions are in progress, please ask Diego

-Assessment of the requirements of the long tail of science users
+Assessment of the requirements

-The LTOS platform needs to evolve integrating a core mass set of SGs to offer the functionalities and tools to be attractive to the users, and start to grow in terms of user base.
+The LTOS platform needs to evolve by offering a rich set of SGs to increase the capabilities and tools available, which will make the LTOS service and related platform easy to market.

-Identify the services that would be needed by potential users of the LTOS is one of the major challenges of this activity.
-By definition LTOS users are a extremely diverse, not organized, category, it is therefore very difficult to identify interlocutors to gather requirements.
+Identifying the services that would be needed by potential users of the LTOS is one of the major challenges of this activity.
+By definition LTOS users are extremely diverse and not organized, it is therefore very difficult to identify interlocutors to gather requirements.

-Instead, the requirements for the LTOS platform has been gathered from the services providers, within the NGIs, who have extensive experience in supporting the LTOS users.
+Instead, the requirements for the LTOS platform have been gathered from the services providers, from the NGIs, who have extensive experience in supporting the LTOS users.
 The questionnaire targeting the NGIs contained few questions about the services that the NGIs consider important for the LTOS users, both general purpose and discipline specific.
-The survey have been circulated among NGIs Operations managers and NILs.
+The survey was sent to NGIs Operations managers and NGI International Liaisons who are responsible for the national user engagement plan.

-Some NGIs, who have been more active in the past in structuring the support for the LTOS in their countries, have been addressed directly to discuss more in details their experience.
+Those NGIs who have been more active in the past in structuring the support for the LTOS in their countries, have been addressed directly to discuss their experience in greater detail.

-The following sub-sections summarize the information that we could gather in this process about the users’ expectations.
+The following sub-sections summarize the findings.

-Services for data management
+Data management services

-Data services provided by NGIs are at the moment associated with the HTC or Cloud computing.
-NGI France allows access to iRODS service for the users of the long tail of science. iRODS is accessible through the NGI France national catch-all VO, and allows users to manage their data in a virtualised storage, and to manage datasets, apply access control and implement rules for replication and high availability of the data. iRODS provides native GUI.
+Data services provided by NGIs are at the moment associated with HTC or Cloud computing.
+For example France Grilles provides data storage facilities via the iRODS product.. iRODS is accessible through the NGI France national catch-all VO, and allows users to manage their data in a virtualised storage, and to manage datasets, apply access control and implement rules for replication and high availability of the data. iRODS provides a native GUI.

 Computing services